floriannicolas/braowser.js/README.md

 * Screen resolution

-## Current version : 1.1.0
+## Current version : 1.1.1

 ### What's new in the latest version :

-- Browser detection enhancements
+- Browser detection enhancements on Microsoft Edge (previoulsy detected as Opera)

 ## Examples :